gewarren/docs/docs/framework/wcf/feature-details/comparing-aspnet-web-services-to-wcf-based-on-development.md

 ### Security: Claims-based Authorization

 One of the most important innovations of WCF is its thorough support for authorizing access to protected resources based on claims.
-Claims consist of a type, a right and a value, a drivers’ license, for example.
-It makes a set of claims about the bearer, one of which is the bearer’s date of birth.
-The type of that claim is date of birth, while the value of the claim is the driver’s birth date.
-The right that a claim confers on the bearer specifies what the bearer can do with the claim’s value.
-In the case of the claim of the driver’s date of birth, the right is possession: the driver possesses that date of birth but cannot, for example, alter it.
+Claims consist of a type, a right and a value, a drivers' license, for example.
+It makes a set of claims about the bearer, one of which is the bearer's date of birth.
+The type of that claim is date of birth, while the value of the claim is the driver's birth date.
+The right that a claim confers on the bearer specifies what the bearer can do with the claim's value.
+In the case of the claim of the driver's date of birth, the right is possession: the driver possesses that date of birth but cannot, for example, alter it.
 Claims-based authorization encloses role-based authorization, because roles are a type of claim.

 Authorization based on claims is accomplished by comparing a set of claims to the access requirements of the operation and, depending on the outcome of that comparison, granting or denying access to the operation.
 In WCF, you can specify a class to use to run claims-based authorization, once again by assigning a value to the `ServiceAuthorizationManager` property of <xref:System.ServiceModel.Description.ServiceAuthorizationBehavior>.